TiagoOlivoto/metan/README.md

 The metan (**m**ulti-**e**nvironment **t**rials **an**alysis) package
-provides useful functions for analyzing multi-environment trial data using parametric and nonparametric methods, including, but not limited to Additive Main Effects and Multiplicative Interaction (AMMI) and AMMI-based indexes, Best Linear Unbiased Prediction (BLUP), and BLUP-based indexes, Joint-regression analysis, Genotypic confidence index, Superiority index, The main features include, but are not limited
+provides useful functions for analyzing multi-environment trial data using parametric and nonparametric methods, including, but not limited
 to:

   - Within environment analysis of variance